mrugankray/Big-Data-Cluster/README.md

 ## Configure ssh server
 A ssh server runs on hive-server container.
 You can configure it by modifying `configs/hive_server/sshd_config.conf` in the project directory.
 I've configured it to allow password authentication & login as root.

+## Manage resources
+I recommend using a workstation with at least 4 hyper-threaded cores & 8GB RAM to run this cluster.
+Additionally, I suggest against running any other programmes simultaneously because doing so could lead to resource shortages and other issues when using certain ports.

+##### Reduce resource utilization
+1. If you aren't using Hive, I advise starting cluster without hue and huedb.
+Simply comment them out in "docker-compose.yaml" before launching the cluster.
+2. You can start the cluster without the external_pgadmin container if you do not need to execute SQL queries on Postgres.
+3. If you don't need cassandra, launch the cluster without it.

+###### Spark & Zeppelin
+1. when you run your PySpark code in zeppelin, it starts a spark driver code, this consumes a lot of resources, I recommend running `spark.stop()` & `sc.stop()` in the next block in zeppelin.
+This will stop the spark driver.
+2. If it still hogs resources, you can login to `namenode` & run `zeppelin-daemon.sh stop`.
+This will stop zeppelin.

 [website]: https://mrayonline.web.app
 [youtube]: https://www.youtube.com/@mrugankray7623